wheresrhys/fetch-mock/docs/docs/Usage/installation.md

 const fetchMock = require('fetch-mock');
 ```

-## Using alongside other frameworks
+## Using alongside other testing frameworks

 When using one of the following frameworks consider using the appropriate wrapper library, which modify/extend fetch-mock to make using it more idiomatic to your testing environment e.g. adding methods equivalent to Jest's `mockRestore()` etc.